mdn/content/files/en-us/glossary/time_to_interactive/index.md

 #### Caveat

-TTI is derived by leveraging information from the {{domxref("Long Tasks API")}}.
+TTI is derived by leveraging information from the [Long Task API](/en-US/docs/Web/API/PerformanceLongTaskTiming).
 Although available in some performance monitoring tools, TTI is not a part of any official web specification at the time of writing.

 ## See also